top of page

 3761384 PTE.
 E. RUXTON.
 7 - THE KING'S .
 R.

-From around 1967 units lost the full stops between letters of the Unit abbreviations.
+From around 1961 the full stops between letters of the Unit abbreviations were omitted.

 22268355 SGT.
 D. F. G. YATES.
 RB.